Awarding body and course title

 Post-BREXIT will non-UK EU/EEA national graduates be able to secure Foundation School posts and gain full registration in the UK, Malta and other EU/EEA countries?

 Currently, non-UK EU/EEA nationals who are graduates can apply for Foundation School posts and gain full registration in other European countries, including UK and Malta.
 Post Brexit, much will depend on the outcome of the negotiations between the UK Government and the rest of the EU in relation to Britain's exit from the EU on immigration matters and what other countries' GMC-equivalents determine is acceptable in relation to an appropriate medical qualification.
 Persons are advised to seek written confirmation from their respective Medical Council.
 QMUL is currently exploring the option of the QMUL Malta MBBS degree also being an EU degree (i.e. a Maltese degree) since QMUL is now a recognised university registered in Malta.
 QMUL plan to give our graduates as many options as possible.

-Can non-EU/EEA students apply for Foundation School posts in the UK and/or gain full registration with the UK General Medical Council?
+Can non-EU/EEA students apply for Foundation School posts in the UK after graduation in Malta

-Can non-EU/EEA MBBS Malta students apply for Foundation School posts in the EU e.g. Germany, France and/or gain full registration?
+Can non-EU/EEA MBBS Malta students apply for Foundation School posts in the EU e.g. Germany, France?

-Yes this is possible, however access to European training programme posts for non-EU/EEA doctors is restricted under immigration rules applicable in the relevant country which makes the process difficult.
-Students are advised to seek written confirmation from the respective Medical Council before applying for the programme.
+This is possible but not guaranteed.
+Access to European training programme posts for non-EU/EEA doctors is restricted under immigration rules applicable in the relevant country which makes the process difficult.
+You are advised to seek written confirmation from the Medical Council in the country where you hope to practise before applying for the programme.